 5. Be flexible with changes in size, location and other details.
 As you get into the event planning process, you may find that your event changes in size, location, and many other ways than you originally envisioned.
 This is natural and perfectly fine as long as you don’t lose sight of the reason you’re doing all this work in the first place.
 Some flexibility is necessary.

 6. Know your limitations.
 We all know the goal is to throw a great live event.
 To that end, we also have to be aware of what we can or cannot realistically do — be it budget … or time-wise.
 If you decide to throw a live event in a week’s time, plan for a more intimate affair.
-If it’s a big event, prepare several months ahead.
+For a big event, you should prepare several months ahead.
 If the budget is small, you may have to counterbalance with creativity and a lot of do-it-yourself work.

 7. Create SMART goals.
 Always start with strategy.
 Just like building any business, great events start with a strong, thoughtful and measurable strategy.
-Live events are an amazing way to share your brand, connect with your target market, get feedback on your product (and more!), but you need to know what you are trying to achieve.
+Live events are an amazing way to share your brand, connect with your target market, get feedback on your product (and more!).
+But you need to know what you are trying to achieve.
 Stick with SMART goals and outline what you are aiming for.
 Then make sure that you proceed in line with reaching these goals.

 Budget: How to Pay For Your Event

 8. Develop a “financing plan” for your event, and estimate the numbers.
 Know how you are going to pay for the event.
 Most events are funded by sponsorships, ticket sales, internal marketing budgets — or a combination of all three.
 When you create your budget for the event, you’ll need to estimate how much money you can realistically raise from each area.
-Before you book your venue or sign any contracts, it’s a good idea to start signing sponsors first, or selling advance tickets to make sure there is enough interest in your idea to fund it.
+Before you book your venue or sign any contracts, it’s a good idea to start signing sponsors first.
+Or start selling advance tickets to make sure there is enough interest in your idea to fund it.

 9. Create an expense budget – and save money through “in-kind” sponsor donations.
 Events tend to cost more than the average small business owner thinks — primarily in regards to the venue and food and beverage.
 Remember to price out all the permits and licenses you will need as well.
 (This is where an event planner can help you avoid headaches.)
 Make a comprehensive list of all the expenses and then highlight areas where you think sponsors can play a role to offer something “in kind.”
 The more you work with other brands and partners to host your events, the more you can save.